Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

 After a copious breakfast, set out for a scenic coastal ride along Sardinia’s unspoiled southwest coast.
-Start with an exhilarating 10-mile descent to the beach and Portixeddu.
-Here, your route follows the flat coastline, with a long sandy beach on your right.
-At the town of Buggerru, your rolling and breathtaking route climbs around a fjord, offering sweeping views of the sea.
+Begin with an exhilarating 10-mile descent to the beach and Portixeddu, where your route follows the flat coastline with a long stretch of sandy beach to your right.
+At the town of Buggerru, the route becomes more rolling, climbing around a fjord and offering sweeping views of the sea.

 Today's Ride Choices